MicrosoftDocs/power-automate-docs/articles/process-mining-data-source.md

 ---
-title: Edit and refresh processes in process advisor (preview) | Microsoft Docs
+title: Edit and refresh processes in process mining
-description: This topic describes how to edit and refresh processes with process mining in the process advisor feature in Power Automate.
+description: Learn how to edit and refresh processes with process mining in Power Automate.
 author: donums
 contributors:
   - donums